OWASP/www-staff/projects/202010-Global-AppSec-SF.md

 ## Sponsorships

 This event offers several parter sponsorships opportunities.
-If you are interested in supporting the event please contact [kelly@owasp.com](mailto:kelly@owasp.com&subject:Eventname).
+If you are interested in supporting the event please contact [kelly.santalucia@owasp.com](mailto:kelly.santalucia@owasp.com&subject:Eventname).
 Below is a list of existing and available sponsorships.
 All sponsor assets will go in a folder named sponsors in this repo.

 ## Sponsorship Status
 Sponsorship Contract Status to Date (as of 9:00amET March 6, 2020).
 Amount Contracted: $398,245/USD Amount Collected: $200,000/USD

 #### Sapphire Sponsors
 - Acunetix - paid
-- Micro Focus - invoiced
+- Micro Focus - paid
 - Netsparker - paid
 - Rapid7 - invoiced
-- Salesforce - invoiced
+- Salesforce - paid
 - Security Compass - invoiced

 #### Ruby Sponsors
-- Security Innovation - invoiced
+- Security Innovation - paid
-- Virtru - invoiced
 - Whitehat Security - invoiced

 #### Gold Corpoate Supporters